mamund/2020-02-sacon-nyc/README.md

 # 2020-02-sacon-nyc

-Shared content repository for 2020-02 SaCon NYC edition of "Design and Build Great APIs"
+Shared content repository for 2020-02 SaCon NYC edition of "Design and Build Great Web APIs"

+## The Book
+This workshop is based on the upcoming eponymous book from Pragmatic Publishing.
+You can download excerpts and sign up for the early release project at the book's home page here: https://pragprog.com/book/maapis/design-and-build-great-web-apis

 ## General Topic Outline
 Below is the big-picture outline of the morning workshop.
 We'll see working examples of each step in the process along with exerecises for select parts of the outline.